 Shalene joined Watsi on December 20th, 2014.
-Seven months ago, Shalene became the 5354th member to automatically support a new Watsi patient every month.
-Since then, 453 more people have become monthly donors!
-Shalene's most recent donation traveled 8,800 miles to support In, a grandmother from Cambodia, to fund a hip replacement from a bicycle accident.
+One year ago, Shalene became the 5354th member to automatically support a new Watsi patient every month.
+Since then, 1,104 more people have become monthly donors!
+Shalene's most recent donation traveled 8,700 miles to support Sifa, a three-month-old from Tanzania, to fund surgery for his spina bifida condition.

 In is a 66-year-old rice farmer from Cambodia.
 She has one son, three daughters, and seven grandchildren.
 She enjoys looking after her family and cooking for them.
 Two months ago, In fell off of her bicycle and fractured her hip on the right side.
 She finds it difficult to walk, and painful to sit and sleep.
 Fortunately, In learned about our medical partner, Children's Surgical Centre.
 At CSC, surgeons can perform a total hip replacement to relieve In of her pain and allow her to walk easily.
 Treatment is scheduled for February 20th, and In needs help raising $1,087 to pay for this procedure.
 "I hope that my mother will feel better and she will be able to go places and do things independently again.
 I am so glad that she is getting surgery and we will not have to worry about spending anymore money for her treatment.
 We are so grateful." -Chanthea, In's Daughter